alwayshopeless/mt-pretty-cats/README.md

 # Known problems
 1. Gaps at mesh seams
-2. Cats lighting in darkness(it's really problem?) upd: Fixed, i need just recreate world
+2. Cats lighting in darkness(it's really problem?) upd: Fixed, i was need just re-create world
 3. Model has many polygons, textures so large.
 Need retopology mesh for increase count of polygons and make pixel-texture with saving ambient occlusion.

 ## Screenshots